As an Amazon Associate I earn from qualifying purchases.

 Boiling water – Use the purest water you can find.
 Tap water is usually way too flavored with chlorine, which will affect the flavor of your coffee.

-1 tbsp. dried peppermint leaves – If you prefer a very strong peppermint flavor, you can add more if you like, but I found this amount is just about right.
-In a pinch, you could use a good peppermint extract, or even cut open a bag of peppermint tea.
+Dried peppermint leaves – If you prefer a very strong peppermint flavor, you can add more if you like, but I found this amount is just about right.
+In a pinch, you could use a good peppermint extract or even cut open a bag of peppermint tea.

 Coffee grounds – Again, you can use espresso if you prefer that.

 Unsweetened cocoa powder – In a pinch, you could actually use a hot chocolate mix.
 But that does tend to change the flavor just a bit (it won’t be as rich), and unless you make the hot chocolate mix yourself, it will be filled with all sorts of nasty chemicals you probably want to avoid.

 Milk – I used unsweetened almond milk, but regular milk works too.
 Even cashew or oat milk would work, but I find that almond milk has the mildest flavor out of most dairy-free milk varieties.
 Simply add enough here to make your coffee enjoyable.

 Sweetener – As with the milk, you’ll add sweetener to taste.
-I have found that pure maple syrup or honey are delicious in this.
+I have found that pure maple syrup or honey is delicious in this.
 But you can also use Sucanat or monk fruit.
 Coconut sugar could work but may change the flavor just slightly.

 How To Make A Homemade Peppermint Mocha